Retire to Poland with Confidence: Essential Tips for Brits Looking to Move

 Financial Advice in Poland

-Most financial products are still distributed via banks and insurance companies.
+In Poland, the UK-style concept of an independent financial adviser does not really exist; most financial products are distributed via banks and insurance companies.

 Do Brits Still Pay IHT After Moving to Poland?

-UK IHT still applies on your worldwide assets if you have spent more than 10 years out of the last 20 in the UK.
+• UK IHT can still apply to your worldwide assets if, on death, you have spent more than 10 of the last 20 years in the UK.

-✔ Even if you have spent less than 10 years out of the last 20 in the UK, UK IHT will still apply on UK-situated assets, e.g. property and pensions (from 6th April 2027).
+• Even with less than 10 of the last 20 years in the UK, UK‑situated assets, e.g., property and pensions (from 6 April 2027), remain within the UK IHT net.

-✔ In the UK, IHT is based on the estate of the deceased.
-However, in Poland (as in many other countries), it is the recipient of the inheritance that is liable for Inheritance Tax.
+• In the UK, IHT is charged on the estate of the deceased.
+In Poland, the recipient of the inheritance is liable for tax.

-✔ This gives rise to the possibility of double taxation (IHT is not covered by the UK-Poland double tax treaty).
+• This difference can create a double taxation risk (IHT is not covered by the UK–Poland double tax treaty).

-💡 Use gift allowances – start transferring wealth early to reduce your estate.
+• Use UK gift allowances to transfer wealth early and reduce your estate.

-💡 Consider life insurance in trust – to cover any future IHT bills.
+• Consider placing life insurance in trust to help meet future IHT liabilities.

-💡 Work with advisers familiar with UK-Poland cross-border estates.
+• Work with advisers experienced in UK–Poland cross‑border estates.

 Case Study: Retiring to Poland — How Steve & Kasia Structured Their Finances